lnventorsteve/Scrap-Mechanic-Logic-Tools/README.md

 Next run the blocks file, if there are no errors in the paths it will make a block_list file.
 This file contains all the blocks and objects that it could find.

-That's it you should be ready to run the example script or make your own.
+That's it, you should be ready to run the example script, or make your own.

 ## Example